nkundiushuti/beatStation/README.md

     <noPlays>2</noPlays> - maximum number of times you can listen a song

     <minTaps>1</minTaps> - minimum number of song tapped after which the score is displayed

+    <randomFiles>1</randomFiles> - play the file in an unique random order for each user

     <tapWithSpace>1</tapWithSpace>